Go to Cognosci home page

 About Us

-Cognosci Inc. was founded in May 2000 to develop anti-inflammatory compounds for treatment of neuroinflammatory diseases such as Multiple Sclerosis, Alzheimer's Disease, and Traumatic Brain Injuries.
-Each of these disorders has a pharmacogenomic linkage to the apolipoprotein E (APOE) protein and people with the ε4 allele typically suffer worse outcomes. brainBased on these findings, scientists from Duke University created novel APOE-based compounds that have potent anti-inflammatory and neuroprotective activities.
+Cognosci Inc. was founded in May 2000 to develop anti-inflammatory compounds for the treatment of neuroinflammatory diseases including Multiple Sclerosis, Alzheimer's Disease, and brain bleeding events.
+Each of these disorders has a pharmacogenomic linkage to the apolipoprotein E (APOE) protein and patients with the APOE-ε4 allele typically suffer worse outcomes.
+Based on these findings, scientists from Duke University created a novel APOE-based compound that had potent anti-inflammatory and neuroprotective activities.

 Management Team